kallitsis/ARIA/README.md

 ## Quick start

 To start using ARIA, you will need to [create a credentials.py](https://github.com/kallitsis/ARIA/wiki/Quick-start-guide) file which securely stores your Ecoinvent credentials and OpenAI API key to your local machine.
-Alternatively, you can set these up as environment variables:
+Alternatively, you can set these up as environment variables.

 For Linux/macOS:
 ```bash
 export ECOINVENT_USERNAME="your_username"